manuelmeister/dm/docs/3-sets-relations-functions/index.md

 ### 3.3.5.
 Composition of Relations

-::: info Definition 3.12 Composition{#definition-3-12}
+::: definition Definition 3.12 Composition{#definition-3-12}
 Let $ρ$ be a relation from $A$ to $B$ and let $σ$ be a relation from $B$ to $C$.
 Then the *composition* of $ρ$ and $σ$, denoted $ρ ◦ σ$ (or also $ρσ$), is the relation from $A$ to $C$ defined by

 <center>